-The Regulations require employers to avoid the need for hazardous manual handling, so far as is reasonably practicable, assess the risk of injury from any that can't be avoided. and reduce the risk of injury.
+The Regulations require employers to avoid the need for manual handling that may be hazardous, so far as is reasonably practicable.
+The risk of injury from any that can't be avoided must be assessed and control measures put in place to reduce the risk of injury.

 You have a duty to follow the systems of work laid down for your safety.

 Treat your back with care, and learn how to move items safely, is very important to both your health and your safety.
-Make proper use of the equipment provided, report any hazardous handling activities and take care to ensure that your activities do not put others at risk.
+Make proper use of any equipment provided, report any hazardous handling activities and take care to ensure that your activities do not put others at risk.